FranzMarlo/All-In-One-App--A-Python-App-/README.md

-# Python-Final-Project-IT---2101
-* A final project for the course CS - 121 Advance Computer Programming.
-* Submitted to Sir Francis Jesmar Montalbo

-# All in One Application
+# All in One Python App
 * A python application that contains 3 features.
 * A very useful and handy app for students that is created using Python as the programming language and Tkinter as its module for the GUI.